Montana: Health

 Montana has two Trauma I hospitals, both in Billings.
 The Billings Clinic hospital became the first in Montana and neighboring Wyoming.
 In 2024, Intermountain Health's St. Vincent Regional Hospital also received verification.
 There are Trauma II hospitals in Missoula and Great Falls.
 In 2013, AARP The Magazine named the Billings Clinic one of the safest hospitals in the United States.
+In 2023, Billings Clinic united with Kalispell-based Logan Health Medical Center to form the largest Montana-based health system in the state, with coverage in all corners of the state and into Wyoming.

 Montana is ranked as the least obese state in the U.S., at 19.6%, according to the 2014 Gallup Poll.

 Montana had a suicide rate of 26.6 per 100,000 in 2023, which is the second highest of all the states in the U.S., only falling behind Alaska.
 High suicide rates are common among sparsely populated states in the United States.

 Media

-As of 2010, Missoula is the 166th largest media market in the United States as ranked by Nielsen Media Research, while Billings is 170th, Great Falls is 190th, the Butte/Bozeman area 191st, and Helena is 206th.
+As of 2010, Missoula is the 166th largest media market in the United States as ranked by Nielsen Media Research, while Billings is 170th, Great Falls is 190th, the Butte/Bozeman area is 191st, and Helena is 206th.
 There are 25 television stations in Montana, representing each major U.S. network.
 As of August 2013, there are 527 FCC-licensed FM radio stations broadcast in Montana, with 114 such AM stations.

 During the age of the Copper Kings, each Montana copper company had its own newspaper.
 This changed in 1959 when Lee Enterprises bought several Montana newspapers.
 Montana's largest circulating daily city newspapers are the Billings Gazette (circulation 39,405), Great Falls Tribune (26,733), and Missoulian (25,439).

 In May 2023, Montana became the first US state to ban the social media app TikTok and online marketplace Temu.